naomibaes/naomibaes.github.io/content/publication/journal-article_2023_06/index.md

 slides: example
 ---

-This work is the first major study in my PhD program: https://www.slideshare.net/slideshow/naomi-baess-phd-confirmation-presentation-a-multidimensional-framework-for-evaluating-lexical-semantic-change-with-social-science-applications/266702645.
+This work is the culmination of Yu Xiao's terrific Honours project, which I helped with.